BLE-LTER/ble-handbook/handbook.md

 - Create a new R project under EML_generation/EML_RRproject_(datasetID) for easy project management.
 I looked into how to automate this with `init_datapkg()`, no dice so far.
 Instead, one has to open RStudio, select File/New Project/Associate project with existing directory, then navigate to the correct folder to initiate a new project.

+### How to initiate an update to an existing package

+What I do:

+Run `bleutils::init_script()` in any R console and specify that `type = "update`.
+Note that for `init_datapkg()` also calls `init_script()` but with `type = "initial"` instead.
+So, you can also use that option outside of initiating a whole new package.

+Back to topic: this will create a script in the directory of your choosing named `dataset*datasetID*_*MMYYYY*.R`.
+The key thing about this script is that it will download the latest version of the dataset from EDI, and uses that definitive, archival version as the basis to which you will append new data.
+Aside from that, it has the usual library calls and sections to process data and then generate EML documents.

 <a id="data-processing-1"></a>
-### Data processing
+### Actual data-data processing

 All data processing should be performed in scripts for transparency and reproducibility, and also for our convenience: PIs often re-send data, and all changes by us made manually in Excel will be lost.
 I use R and therefore a lot of our workflows and helper functions are centered around R, but there's no reason another scripting language would not work.

-The R script created by `init_datapkg()` has pre laid-out sections (but no code, can't template processing code) for light data processing.
+The R script created by `init_datapkg()` or `init_script()` has pre laid-out sections (but no code, can't template processing code) for light data processing.
 For tasks beyond renaming columns or fixing small typos, I would create a new script.

-Data are read in from the FromPI directory, and written out to Clean (which ideally is parent to the R script).
-This ensures reproducibility and transparency of processing steps taken.
+Data are read in from the FromPI directory, and written out to the `Clean` directory.
+This helps reproducibility and transparency of processing steps taken.

 #### netCDF